JPMorgan less worried on loans as trading booms | Business

 The lender maintained its forecast for full-year interest income at about $55 billion.
 It also said adjusted expenses for the full year will be up to $66 billion, worse than its forecast of $65 billion three months ago.
 Metrics such as net interest margin are closely watched by investors to show how much central-bank rate policies are affecting income, and how well banks are managing their balance sheets.

-Citigroup Inc reports later on Tuesday, followed by Goldman Sachs Group Inc, Wells Fargo & Co and Bank of America Corp on Wednesday and Morgan Stanley on Thursday.
+Citigroup Inc also trounced estimates for third-quarter profit as this year's rollercoaster ride for global financial markets drove a surge in the bank's trading revenue, countering the impact of ultra-low interest rates.
+Goldman Sachs Group Inc, Wells Fargo & Co and Bank of America Corp on Wednesday and Morgan Stanley on Thursday.